About Regeneration

 Eliminate deforestation from your supply chain.
 The use of virgin tree materials in supply chains is among the root causes of deforestation and biodiversity loss.
 The following initiatives and organizations can help you vet your supply chain for deforestation:

-- Canopy is a nonprofit organization helping companies ensure their paper and other products are not produced by logging carbon-rich forests.
-You can donate or contact them here.
+• Canopy is a nonprofit organization helping companies ensure their paper and other products are not produced by logging carbon-rich forests.
+You can donate or contact them.

-- The Consumer Goods Forum is among the largest global industry networks developing new paths to eliminate deforestation from supply chains.
+• The Consumer Goods Forum is among the largest global industry networks developing new paths to eliminate deforestation from supply chains.
 Some of their corporate policies include: no clearing on carbon-rich peat lands; no use of fires for clearing; no clearing on high conservation value (HCV) areas; no clearing on high carbon stock (HCS) areas; respect for Indigenous land rights; obtaining free, prior, and informed consent from local communities before adopting and implementing measures that may affect them; production only on legal lands; no use of forced or slave labor; and a commitment to transparency regarding a company’s production practices.
-You can become a member of the Consumer Goods Forum here.
+Become a member of their global network.

 Halt expansion and development of new oil sands.
 In 2021, the International Energy Agency stated clearly that no new expansion of fossil fuel fields or construction of coal-fired power stations can take place if the world is to stay on target for net-zero emissions by 2050.
 To ensure a regenerative future and uphold Indigenous land rights, companies must stop strip-mining and drilling tar sand deposits and prevent the building of any further infrastructure, such as pipelines, terminals, and power plants that require further extraction.